 The ocean we must cross?
 Idealist philosophy in its triple form: Platonic, Christian, and German.

 … Tension occupies the flesh for a long time.
 The body is a strange place where influxes and intuitions, energies and forces circulate.
 Sometimes the resolution of conflicts and mysteries, the solutions for deflecting shadows and confusions appear in a moment of exceptional density, which opens a gap in existence and inaugurates a perspective rich in possibilities.
 So the body of a philosopher presents itself as a crucible where existential experiences are developed, and later called to take form in logical and rigorous structures.

 Finally, a quote from Nietzsche’s Zarathustra:

 Once the soul looked contemptuously on the body, and then that

 contempt was the supreme thing:- the soul wished the body meagre, ghastly, and famished.
 Thus it thought to escape from the body and the earth.

 Oh, that soul was itself meagre, ghastly, and famished; and

 But ye, also, my brethren, tell me: What doth your body say about your soul?
 Is your soul not poverty and pollution and wretched self-complacency?

+We are here being invited to philosophize with our feet on the ground, fully reconciled with nature, with our bodies, with our instincts–and not against them.
 This is the conclusion of the Cyrenaic Reasonings.
 Onfray says that Cyrene–the cradle of hedonism–is a “philosophical Atlantis”, and after studying and writing these reasonings, I’m obliged to concur.
 I invite all my readers to add to the vitality of this intellectual tradition by sharing, liking, commenting, and elaborating on these reasonings.

-Hedonic Educational Documentaries:
+Aesthetic Educational Documentaries: